In this Article

 Not many people are aware of the medical condition known as tongue-tie.
 Instead, they would think of a person unable to speak when flustered.
 However, tongue-tie is a medical condition that many babies are born with.
 In this article, we shall discuss the condition in detail and in the ways it can affect the child.
 Read on to know more.

 What Is Tongue-Tie (Ankyloglossia)?

 Tongue-tie or ankyloglossia is a congenital condition.
 It affects the range and function of the tongue.
-Babies with this condition have a shorter and thicker lingual frenulum which is a tissue that connects the underside of the tongue to the floor of the mouth.
+Babies with this condition have a shorter, thicker or tight lingual frenulum which is a tissue that connects the underside of the tongue to the floor of the mouth.
 The length/thickness of the lingual frenulum in babies with tongue-tie restricts the movement of their tongues.
 If the condition is left untreated, it affects breastfeeding and later on the baby’s ability to eat, speak, and swallow.

 Tongue-tie is classified into different categories depending on the length and the positioning of the lingual frenulum.
 Let’s find out what they are.